urosevic/stock-ticker/readme.txt

 Not supported:

 * **MCX** - Moscow Exchange (since December 2018) - eg. `MCX:GAZP`
-* **ASX** - Australian Securities Exchange ([since since May 2020](https://twitter.com/moinzaman/status/1262522914227712000)) - eg. `ASX:MSB`
+* **ASX** - Australian Securities Exchange ([since May 2020](https://twitter.com/moinzaman/status/1262522914227712000)) - eg, `ASX:MSB`
-* **SGX** - Singapore Exchange ([since July 13th 2020](https://kpo-and-czm.blogspot.com/2017/11/bye-yahoo-finance-hi-alpha-vantage.html?showComment=1596075191464#c3946519402226422619)) - eg. `C29.SI`
+* **SGX** - Singapore Exchange ([since July 13th 2020](https://kpo-and-czm.blogspot.com/2017/11/bye-yahoo-finance-hi-alpha-vantage.html?showComment=1596075191464#c3946519402226422619)) - eg, `C29.SI`
-* **NSE** - National Stock Exchange of India ([since July 2020](https://twitter.com/sachinmankapure/status/1279794312210010114)) - eg. `NSE:VB`
+* **NSE** - National Stock Exchange of India ([since July 2020](https://twitter.com/sachinmankapure/status/1279794312210010114)) - eg, `NSE:VB`
-* **STO** - NASDAQ OMX Stockholm (since October 2021) - eg. `STO:ATCO-A`
+* **STO** - NASDAQ OMX Stockholm (since October 2021) - eg, `STO:ATCO-A`
-* **BIT** - Borsa Italiana Milan Stock Exchange ([since December 2023](https://wordpress.org/support/topic/bit-not-working/)) - eg. `BIT:OLI`
+* **BIT** - Borsa Italiana Milan Stock Exchange ([since December 2023](https://wordpress.org/support/topic/bit-not-working/)) - eg, `BIT:OLI`

 == Installation ==

-To install Stock Ticker and make initial setting to work, please follow instructions below
+To install Stock Ticker and make initial settings to work, please follow the instructions below.

 https://youtu.be/_tSQ5-ODVfs

-1. Go to `Plugins` -> `Add New`
+1. Go to `Plugins` > `Add New`.
-1. Search for `Stock Ticker` plugin
+2. Search for the `Stock Ticker` plugin.
-1. Install and activate `Stock Ticker`
+3. Install and activate `Stock Ticker`.
-1. Get a free API Key from [AlphaVantage.co](https://www.alphavantage.co/support/#api-key)
+4. Get a free API Key from [AlphaVantage.co](https://www.alphavantage.co/support/#api-key).
-1. In WordPress Dashboard go to `Settings` -> `Stock Ticker`
+5. In the WordPress Dashboard, navigate to `Settings` > `Stock Ticker`.
-1. Enter to field `AlphaVantage.co API Key` Alpha Vantage API Key you received in previous step (check [this screenshot](https://goo.gl/3PKxLM))
+6. Enter the Alpha Vantage API Key you received in the previous step in the field `AlphaVantage.co API Key` (check [this screenshot](https://goo.gl/3PKxLM)).
-1. Enter to field `All Stock Symbols` all stock symbols you’ll use on whole website in various widgets and shortcodes, separated by comma.
-This field is used to fetch stock data from AlphaVantage.co API by AJAX in background.
-Because AV have only API to get data for single symbol, that can take a while to get.
-Please note, for default shortcode symbols there is still have field in Default Settings section of plugin.
+7. Enter all stock symbols you'll use on the whole website in various widgets and shortcodes to the field `All Stock Symbols`, separated by a comma.
+This field is used to fetch stock data from AlphaVantage.co API by AJAX in the background.
+Because AV's free tier only offers an API to retrieve data for a single symbol, it can take some time to get.
+Please note that, for default shortcode symbols, a field remains in the Default Settings section of the plugin.
-1. Save settings and click button `Fetch Stock Data Now!` to initially fetch stock data to database and wait for a while until we get all symbols from AlphaVantage.co for the very first time.
+8. 1.
+Save the settings and click the `Fetch Stock Data Now!` button to initially fetch stock data into the database.
+Wait for a while until we receive all symbols from AlphaVantage.co for the first time.
-1. Insert shortcode `[stock_ticker]` to page or post, or `Stock Ticker` Widget to preferred Widget Area.
+9. Insert shortcode `[stock_ticker]` to a page or post, or the `Stock Ticker` Widget to the preferred Widget Area.

 == Screenshots ==